MogasbeKelani/gengar/README.md

 Pls check here https://nodejs.org/en/download/

 ## Starting app
-To Build Gengar only run
+### Method 1

 > npm run dev

-To Build the whole app run
+### Method 2

+> npm run dev

+> cd client

 > npm run start

+Method 1 the app & apis will be available using localhost:5000

+Method 2 the app will still be available on localhost:5000 but front-end changes will be on localhost:3000.
+Proxy is handled, once ready to push run this command in client

->
+> npm run build

-## Structure and Rules

-Will Update soon